 That is the trap of stuff, isn’t it?
 Does what we own reflect the life we live right now?
 So declutter your to-do list as well, and let go of those unread books.

-I found this approach helpful this frist time I used it with decluttering my book collection.
-It helped me let go of several marriage books that I had bought to address relationship issues and definitely did not spark joy when I held them.
+I found this approach helpful this first time I used it to declutter my book collection.
+It helped me let go of several marriage books that I had and which definitely did not spark joy when I held them.
 I got rid of several more parenting books for the same reason.

 However I couldn’t strictly follow the konmari method with some of my reference quides though.
 I might finally decide I have the time and resources to invest in a backyard vegie garden one day.
 Then where would I be without my vegetable gardening book?